antonyoung/Validators/README.md

 Used the following website [publications.europa.eu](http://publications.europa.eu/code/en/en-390105.htm), as postal code rules and as guide lines in Europe.
 Source code works for all European countries as given on this website.
-Not sure how valid the regular expressions are for the Alpha Numeric postal codes for the countires, Ireland and UK?
+Not sure how valid the regular expressions are for the Alpha Numeric postcodes for the countires, Ireland and UK?
 I admit I just copied this from internet, I am not sure how this system works.

 ### Prerequisites
 ```
-* C# .NET Core 2.2.0	  // => PostalCode.Library
+* C# .NET Core 2.2.0	  // => Validator
-* C# .NET Core 2.2.0      // => PostalCode.Tests (xUnit) * With 146 tests => ~2 ms per test.
+* C# .NET Core 2.2.0      // => Postcode.Tests (xUnit) * With 147 tests => < 2 ms per test.
 ```
 ### Code examples